peter-avg/DEMET/README.md

 which aims to develop personalized and adaptive solutions for dementia and frailty prevention and management.
 This effort aims to establish a pan-European framework for prevention and intervention in dementia and frailty.
 It bolsters a multidisciplinary approach, combining expertise from the fields of medicine, social sciences, humanities and technology.
+The project was part of my thesis [which you can read here](https://dspace.lib.ntua.gr/xmlui/handle/123456789/61054).

 Our contribution to the COMFORTAGE project is the development of DEMET, or Dementia Explainable Transformer, an explainable, AI-driven cognitive assessment agent for dementia detection through spontaneous speech.
 DEMET utilises state-of-the-art deep learning models